Norse settlement of North America: Life

-Trade was highly important to the Greenland Norse, who relied on imports of lumber due to the barrenness of the land.
-In turn they exported goods such as walrus ivory and hide, polar bear skins, and narwhal tusks.
-Ultimately these exchanges were vulnerable as they relied on migratory patterns affected by climate changes as well as on the viability of the few fjords on the island.
-A portion of the time the Greenland settlements existed was during the Little Ice Age and the climate was, overall, becoming cooler and more humid.
-A cooling climate and increasing humidity brought more storms, longer winters and shorter springs, and affected the migratory patterns of the harp seal.
+Trade was highly important to the Greenland Norse, who used imported lumber because of the barrenness of the land.
+In turn they exported walrus ivory and hide, polar bear skins, and narwhal tusks.
+Ultimately, these exchanges were vulnerable as they relied on migratory patterns affected by climate changes as well as on the viability of the few fjords on the island.
+Norse Greenland settlements persisted into the Little Ice Age when the overall climate became cooler and more humid.
+A cooling climate and increasing precipitation brought more storms, longer winters, shorter springs, and less predictable harp seal migrations.
 Pasture space began to dwindle and fodder yields for the winter became much smaller.
-This combined with regular herd culling made it hard to maintain livestock, especially for the poorest of the Greenland Norse.
+Combined with regular herd culling, this made it hard to maintain livestock, especially for the poorest of the Greenland Norse.
 Closer to the Eastern Settlement, temperatures remained stable but a prolonged drought reduced fodder production.
-In spring, the voyages to where migratory harp seals could be found became more dangerous due to more frequent storms, and the lower population of harp seals meant that Nordrsetur hunts became less successful, making subsistence hunting extremely difficult.
-The strain on resources made trade difficult, and as time went on, Greenland exports lost value in the European market due to competing countries and the lack of interest in what was being traded.
-Trade in elephant ivory began competing with the trade in walrus tusks that provided income to Greenland, and there is evidence that walrus over-hunting, particularly of the males with larger tusks, led to walrus population declines.
+In spring, the voyages to where migratory harp seals could be found became more dangerous because of more frequent storms, and the lower population of harp seals meant that Nordrsetur hunts became less successful, making subsistence hunting extremely difficult.
+The strain on resources made trade difficult, and as time went on, Greenland exports lost value due to waning European interest and competition from other countries.
+Trade in African elephant ivory competed with the trade in walrus tusks that provided income to Greenland, and there is evidence that walrus over-hunting, particularly of the males with larger tusks, led to walrus population declines.

 A runestick from Herjolfsnes (Note: In memory of Gudveg who died at sea, it reads: "This woman, whose name was Gudveg, was laid overboard in the Greenland Sea.")

 In 1126, the population requested a bishop (headquartered at a bishopric established in Garðar), and in 1261, they accepted the overlordship of the Norwegian king.
 They continued to have their own law and became almost completely politically independent after 1349, the time of the Black Death.
 In 1380, the Kingdom of Norway entered into a personal union with the Kingdom of Denmark.